Hear the difference: Using CrumplePop's WindRemover

 A multiband compressor is a fantastic tool because it allows targeting specific frequency ranges.
 For instance, you may want to reduce the sibilance on the higher end of the spectrum without touching the rest of the spectrum.
 The multiband compressor is the right tool for the task.

-After splitting the frequency spectrum into high, mid, and low sections, you can proceed and compress specific frequencies until the resulting audio is consistent from the lowest to the highest audible frequencies.
+After splitting the frequency spectrum into high, mid, and low sections, you can compress specific frequencies until the resulting audio is consistent from the lowest to the highest audible frequencies.

 • Limiter